 History:

-King West Village was originally part of the Military Reserves of the Town of York – the forerunner to the City of Toronto.
+King West also referred to as Wellington Place was established in 1837 as part of the Military Reserves of the Town of York – the forerunner to the City of Toronto.
 Victoria Memorial Square – now a neighbourhood park – was Toronto’s first military cemetery.
 In the 1830s the military reserves were auctioned off and a “New Town” development was created for this area.
 Grandiose in concept New Town was to be defined by Clarence Square and Victoria Square which were to be linked by a grand treed boulevard called Wellington Place.

-By the 1990s most industry and manufacturing had moved out from King West and the area was run down and buildings were in neglect.
-In 1996 the City of Toronto stepped in and enacted the King-Spadina Plan to attract new investment in order to revitalize this area.
+By the 1990s industry and manufacturing had largely moved out from King West.
+The area was run down and buildings were in neglect.
+However a new era of prosperity began in 1996 when the City of Toronto enacted the King-Spadina Plan to attract new investment in order to revitalize this area.
 The plan worked brilliantly as developers began to build new condominiums that catered to young and hip urban professionals.
-Restaurants and nightclubs were also added to the mix and soon enough you had the recipe for a vital new downtown neighbourhood now commonly referred to as King West Village.
+Restaurants and nightclubs soon followed and with it a new neighbourhood name now commonly referred to as Wellington Place or simply King West

 Overview: